AgarwalShikhar/virtualstockmarket/README.md

 I chose MongoDB, and by extension Mongoose.js (ORM) and MongoDB Atlas due to its quick prior experience with the technology due to its ability to access data quickly

-**Notes- **npm install will have to be run both in the root folder and the client folder.
+**Notes** - npm install will have to be run both in the root folder and the client folder.